-This course provides students with the opportunity to integrate their course work, knowledge, and experiences into a project that results in a written report and presentation regarding an issue within the field of human biology, health or healthcare, a culminating experience in the bachelor degree program.
+This course provides students with the opportunity to integrate their course work, knowledge, and experiences into a project that results in a written report and presentation regarding an issue within the field of human biology, health, or healthcare as a culminating experience in the bachelor's degree program.

-Pre-requisites: All didactic coursework; Exception - may be taken in conjunction with other courses in last trimester
+Pre-requisites: All didactic coursework; Exception - may be taken in conjunction with other courses in the last trimester.

-CHEM01101 General Chemistry I (3) (MOTR # CHEM 150)
+CHEM01101 General Chemistry I (3) (MOTR # CHEM 150) (MOTR # CHEM150L- lecture component of lecture/lab requirement)

-General Chemistry I course provides knowledge of fundamental concepts in inorganic and physical chemistry.
-Topics include chemical matter and measurement, stoichiometry, aqueous reactions, thermochemistry, electronic structure, chemical bonding, and molecular geometry.
-This course is offered in an accelerated 7 week format as part of Logan's Flexible Accelerated Science Track (FAST) program.
-Co-requisites: CHEMOL101
+General Chemistry I course presents fundamental concepts of physical and inorganic chemistry.
+Topics include atomic theory, stoichiometry, solutions, reactions, thermochemistry, electronic structure, chemical bonding, and molecular geometry.